1. Who first discovered the ruins of Harappa?

 Explanation: Chert stones were used for standardized weights.

-18. The main material used in Harappan buildings was:
+18. The main material used in Harappan buildings was__________.

 A) Stone